Terror attacks: Why is Ghana less affected than its neighbors? | DW | 20.07.2021

 One of the reasons for Ghana's current low-risk status is its army, which is experienced in peacekeeping, well trained and capable of providing very critical and credible response, Anin said.

-Border communities are the first stop in term of the defence of the country, according to Anin.
+Border communities are the first stop in terms of the defense of the country, Anin said.
 They are not wealthy, but resilient.
 They support and protect each other and have good communication networks.

-Also Anin's colleague, the foreign policy and security analyst Adib Saani, mentions a robust security system that Ghana has constructed.
+The foreign policy and security analyst Adib Saani mentioned the robust security system that Ghana has constructed.

 "Time and attention is dedicated to preventing violent extremism or the importation of terrorists into the country."

-Compared with other countries in the West African region, Ghana's security system is much more robust, Saani added.
+Compared with other countries in West Africa, Ghana's security system is much more robust, Saani said.
 In the sense that there is a very fine, elaborate, decentralized security architecture right from national security council to regional security council as well.

-"Largely, in Ghana we have been able to maintain a level of human security and national cohesion in all parts of the country, so the terrorists don't have a place to fit in."
+"Largely, in Ghana we have been able to maintain a level of human security and national cohesion in all parts of the country, so the terrorists don't have a place to fit in," Saani said.